-In e-commerce, the product detail page (PDP) is a unique page representing each product, with all relevant information for th users to make a purchasing decision.
+In e-commerce, the product detail page is a unique page representing each product, with all relevant information for users to make a purchasing decision.
+At Farfetch, we had discovered problems and opportunities at this particular point in the journey, with user research regularly reporting specific issues.

-We used a research document which identified key issues and proposed some ideas from previous project work.
-We looked extensively at competitor examples to understand the landscape.
-We gathered relevant data, including site analytics, user testing data, and information from the customer service team.
-I used this to create a reference document with data and objectives, including a diagram of which areas of the current PDP were of highest, second highest, and least high importance to our users, so that we could all easily understand how to restructure the hierarchy of the page to make it clearer and easier to use.
+To identify and validate those issues, we gathered relevant data, including site analytics, user research and information from the customer service team.
+We also looked at competitor examples to understand the landscape.
+I created a document with a summary of this data and objectives, including a diagram of which areas of the current page were of highest, second highest, and least high importance to our users, so that we could all easily understand how to restructure the hierarchy of the page to make it clearer and easier to use.

-To help guide the direction of the design work to follow, I developed a set of design goals to consider alongside the available data.
+To help guide the direction of the design work to follow, I developed a set of design principles to consider alongside the available data.

 Make the product the hero.
 Luxury items are special, rare, exclusive, designed by famous designers, made by artisans.
 Show off the details - show that the product is exciting and special and worthy of your time

-Make it clear, smooth and swift.
+Make it clear, swift and smooth.
 Product detail experience should be 'woven seamlessly' into customers shopping journeys, presenting information clearly and simply, enabling swift purchase and easy browsing.

 Make the experience immersive.
 Immerse the user in the world of the product - and the world of Farfetch.

 I spent time exploring multiple possible options, to understand what was possible.
 Working within a small team, including the product owner and another designer and consulting with other co-workers from various teams.
 We discussed the technical possibilities and limitations in detail, considering feedback from the development team.
-I designed options in several variants, across responsive breakpoints, also taking time to look into the specific challenges and opportunities that mobile presents.
-Using Sketch and Invision to design and then quickly prototype some interactions, also enabling us to share the protoypes and test them on devices.
+I designed and prototyped options in several variants, across responsive breakpoints, also taking time to look into the specific challenges and opportunities that mobile presents.

 I held a design critique to get feedback and ideas from co-workers.
 I presented a summary of the project goals, opportunities and constraints, then shared prototypes as well as pinning printouts to the walls of the variouse designs.
 I then asked the participants to first spend 10 minutes in silence, each writing down positives, negatives, and general comments on post-it notes, to capture their thoughts without being influenced by each other.
 Then we all attached our post-its to the relevant designs, and discussed our notes.
 I found it to be a productive critique, with the participants all sharing useful and insightful feedback,and we had valuable discussions, also sharing details of other projects where they'd dealt with similar problems and how they'd solved them.

-After the critique, I continued refining the designs, using the feedback.
-I enlisted the help of another designer to have more resource to develop the designs further.
-We spent some time refining the approaches, but I also wanted to test the ideas on real users.
-With a project like this, it's possible to be influenced by opinions and directives within the business, and lose sight of real user needs.
-It also helps the design process, helping us to see the product through the eyes of users.
-I wrote a rough initial test plan, then worked with a user researcher to recruit participants and refine the plan and script.
+After the critique, the designs were iterated on and refined.
+I then wrote a rough initial test plan and worked with a user researcher to recruit participants and refine the plan and script.
 We ran a day of tests, and received very useful feedback on the designs, helping to clarify many points and refocus the project for the next stage.
 We condensed the feedback into a report, and shared it with the team.